 IDEAYA is pursuing precision medicine therapeutics, with a broad pipeline based on synthetic lethality – an emerging area of precision medicine oncology.
-IDE196 (darovasertib), a PKC inhibitor, is a clinical stage development compound for patients with tumors harboring GNAQ or GNA11 mutations, including in metastatic uveal melanoma (MUM) and skin melanoma.
+Darovasertib (IDE196), a PKC inhibitor, is a clinical stage development compound for patients with tumors harboring GNAQ or GNA11 mutations, in ocular melanoma, including metastatic uveal melanoma (MUM) and primary uveal melanoma (UM).
 IDE397, a MAT2A inhibitor, is a clinical stage development compound for patients with tumors having MTAP gene deletion, estimated to represent approximately 15% of all solid tumors.
 IDE161, a PARG inhibitor, is a clinical-stage development candidate for patients having tumors with homologous recombination deficiency (HRD), including ER+, Her2-, HRD breast cancer and HRD ovarian cancer.